 In Biology B, you will learn about cells, their structure and the processes that occur inside of them.
 You will also investigate how cells reproduce, with a special look at how meiosis cell division is the key to genetic variety.
 You will then study the fundamentals of genetics.
 The structure and function of DNA and how proteins are made will be a major focus.
-With a foundation in genetics, we will then investigate evolution topics to further understand the unity and diversity of life.
-The final unit of study will be Ecology, in which all biology topics will merge, and spring weather will lead us outside to observe life first hand.
+Evolution of life will be integrated throughout Biology A and Biology B.

-PHYSICS 1A - 1010040 PHYSICS 1B - 1010041 Benchmark: Advanced
+PHYSICS 1A - 1010040

+PHYSICS 1B - 1010041

+Parabaratla Advanced